-snap tight sandwich containers – a shallow container is better than a small, deep container.
+- snap-tight sandwich containers – a shallow container is better than a small, deep container.

-bottle of glue
+- bottle of glue

 Place the sponge in your shallow container.
 You may need to trim it some depending on the size.
-Pour the glue in the bottom of the container.
+Pour the glue into the bottom of the container.
 Lay the sponge on top and pour more glue on top.
-Close the lid and turn them upside down for a day or two and they are ready to use.
+Close the lid and turn them upside down for a day or two.
 The glue will soak into the sponge.
-Once that is done they will look like a wet sponge.
+Once that is done they will look like a wet sponge and they are ready to use.